214

 Infrastructure that Needs Care & Investment

 Much of the drinking water system was built over a century ago and is now nearing the end of its expected lifespan.
 As infrastructure ages, the risk of leaks, contamination, and system failures increases.
-That’s why continuous maintenance, strategic upgrades, and smart long-term investments are so important, to prevent service disruptions, ensure high water quality, reduce costly emergency repairs, and protect the public, environmental, and economic health for generations to come.
+Continuous maintenance, strategic upgrades, and long-term investments are essential to prevent service disruptions, ensure water quality, reduce costly emergency repairs, and protect the public, environmental, and economic health for generations to come.

 The Problem: Aging Infrastructure

-The lifespan of infrastructure components can vary widely based on factors such as the materials used, environmental conditions, maintenance practices, and the level of usage.
+The lifespan of infrastructure components varies based on materials, environmental conditions, maintenance practices, and usage.

 Water Distribution System Pipes